piotrkilczuk/django-inline-ordering/README.rst

 A simple test project has been added in fdc2189 under tests/testproject.
 Use tools/buildenv.sh to build a virtualenv for development and syncdb to create necessary models and admin permissions.

-No unit tests at this point as this is a browser-side thing mostly, improvements welcome.
+Version 1.0.0 is likely to be the last one, as I'm planning to release a new library to support ordering in Django admin both of inlines as well as on the change list.

 Kudos
 -----